 Having NBPTS certification will also allow you to complete your six renewal credits in any approved area you choose.

 Besides developing your professional credentials, you may also find it valuable to associate yourself with professional organizations in your field of expertise.
-Dakota TESL (Teachers of English as a Second Language) is an organization that keeps track of legislative news about ESL requirements, employment opportunities, and teacher training opportunities throughout South Dakota as well as North Dakota.
+Dakota TESOL (Teachers of English as a Second Language) is an organization that keeps track of legislative news about ESL requirements, employment opportunities, and teacher training opportunities throughout South Dakota as well as North Dakota.

 South Dakota ESL Endorsement Salary Bonus Incentives